As an Amazon Associate, I earn from qualifying purchases at no additional cost to you. See privacy policy for more details. Thank you!

 The most important part of the recipe is the time spent kneading the dough.
 It isn't difficult, but it is very important that you knead it for the proper amount of time.
 This is what develops the glutens in the dough and makes it springy and allows you to roll it into long, thin noodles.
 If you don't knead it long enough, the dough will break and it just won't work.
 Like I said, it isn't hard, just roll up your sleeves and get to work.
 It is time well spent and in the words of George Michael (where are my 80s babies?!), "if you're gonna do it, do it right!".
 You will be so happy you did.

-Keep kneading for about 10 minutes.
+Keep kneading for about 8-10 minutes.
 The dough will get tough and springy, but power through it!
 After 10 minutes, you should have a nice ball of dough.
-If you poke it, the dough should spring back up.
+When you poke it, the dough should spring back up.

 - Now, cut your ball into 4 equal parts and start rolling!
 If you don't have a pasta roller, or mixer with a pasta attachment, you can simply use a rolling pin.
 I'm not going to lie, it is MUCH easier if you have a pasta roller.
 I have a Marcato Atlas Pasta Roller that I bought on Amazon that I would highly recommend.
 It was not fancy or expensive, but works amazingly and makes making fresh pasta just that much easier (and fun!).